oktadev/okta-blog/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 * [Build a React Application with User Authentication in 15 Minutes](/blog/2017/03/30/react-okta-sign-in-widget)

 If you have any questions, please don't hesitate to leave a comment below, or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
 Follow us [on Twitter](https://twitter.com/oktadev) if you want to see more tutorials like this one!

-**Changelog:**

-* Nov 14, 2020: Fixed `app/src/GroupEdit.js` PUT request in [Add a React GroupEdit Component](/blog/2018/07/19/simple-crud-react-and-spring-boot#add-a-react-groupedit-component) section.
-Thanks to [@alansegar](https://github.com/alansegar)!
-Changes to this post can be viewed in [okta-blog#471](https://github.com/oktadeveloper/okta-blog/pull/471).
-* Apr 23, 2020: Added link to [Build a CRUD Application with Kotlin and React](/blog/2020/01/13/kotlin-react-crud), our latest React + Spring Boot post.
-* Feb 20, 2020: Fixed PUT request thanks to a [pull request from @fatcatdog](https://github.com/oktadeveloper/okta-spring-boot-react-crud-example/pull/13).
-Changes to this post can be viewed in [okta-blog#201](https://github.com/oktadeveloper/okta-blog/pull/201).
-* Apr 29, 2019: Fixed path in `@PutMapping` to be `@PutMapping("/group/{id}")`.
-You can see the example app changes in [okta-spring-boot-react-crud-example#12](https://github.com/oktadeveloper/okta-spring-boot-react-crud-example/pull/12); changes to this post can be viewed in [okta.github.io#2849](https://github.com/oktadeveloper/okta.github.io/pull/2849).
-* Jan 7, 2019: Fixed `yarn test` to add `CI=true` environment variable.
-Thanks to [Cameron Moreau for the fix](https://github.com/oktadeveloper/okta-spring-boot-react-crud-example/pull/10).
-* Oct 31, 2018: Updated to use Create React App 2.1.0, Spring Boot 2.1.0, and Spring Security 5.1.1.
-You can see the example app changes in [okta-spring-boot-react-crud-example#8](https://github.com/oktadeveloper/okta-spring-boot-react-crud-example/pull/8); changes to this post can be viewed in [okta.github.io#2450](https://github.com/oktadeveloper/okta.github.io/pull/2450).
-* Jul 31, 2018: Updated to use Spring Boot 2.1.0 M1 and Spring Security 5.1.0 M2.
-You can see the example app changes in [okta-spring-boot-react-crud-example#6](https://github.com/oktadeveloper/okta-spring-boot-react-crud-example/pull/6); changes to this post can be viewed in [okta.github.io#2222](https://github.com/oktadeveloper/okta.github.io/pull/2222).